OwningCurtX/ThankMeter/README.md

 ### ToDo List

-* In game statistics to be implimented to the thank meter page & thank meter signature .
 * Multi-Language Feature.
 * User Control Panel needs to be updated due to new features added to the thank meter.
 * Removing request thank meter page and make a registration page via User Control Panel Page.